aaronicsubstances/cskabomu/README.md

 1. IPC mechanisms demonstated: localhost TCP, unix domain sockets and windows named pipes (interfaces are provided to make it easy to employ any other IPC).

-3. Quasi web protocol: based on CSV and TLV.
+3. Quasi web protocol: based on HTTP/1.0, but with the following twists:
+   1. headers (request line and status line included) are encoded as CSV.
+   2. headers are always converted to bytes with UTF8 charset.

 3. Quasi web request processing strategies: one of the following
    1. Ignore http request methods and response status messages, and also ignore request path parameters and query strings.
 Instead use entire request target/path as a key into a